rkulla/vimogen/README.md

 A: Delete it.
 Vimogen doesn't use zip files, it uses git repositories.
-All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URL into ~/.pathogen_repos.
+All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put its github clone URL into ~/.vimogen_repos.
 If a plugin you want is not mirrored, i's probably still somewhere on github or somewhere if you search for it.